-After first exploring (and critiquing) how sociologists study their subject matter, we will then move on to an examination of the different ways in which the organization of modern capitalist society contributes to specific ways of thinking about the economy, drugs, politics, the self, animals, disability, racism, men, and meat.
-The course will conclude with a reflection on how globalization is transforming our society, and what we might do to fix it.
+After first exploring (and critiquing) how sociologists study their subject matter, we will then move on to an examination of the different ways in which the organization of modern capitalist society contributes to specific ways of thinking about the economy, media, drugs, politics, the self, animals, disability, race, men, and food.
+The course will conclude with a reflection on how globalization is transforming our society, and what alternatives exist.